kakyoism/kkappkit/README.md

 - its two-level control granularity: a coarse step of 0.1 used by a slider widget, and a fine step of 0.01 used by a spinbox widget.
 - The precision of a decimal number: This controls how many digits we see in the spinbox as we tune the number.

 Secondly, we duplicate `app.json` and rename it to `default.json`.
-This will contain the default values used by the resetting feature.
+This will contain the default values when we reset the number using one of the kit's features.

 Then, we create our main script `hello.py`, which looks like this: